There was an error with your log in

 Hikers navigating snowy terrain in Hornstrandir, Iceland.

-• Wake up, savor your breakfast and take in the views!
-Nothing compares to the beauty of Hornvík, surrounded by two of Iceland’s largest bird cliffs.
-Like the entire Hornstrandir area, Hornvík is very remote and is only accessible by boat or by foot.
-Today, you’ll leave behind yur backpack and hike to the Hornbjarg cliff (carrying only your lunch!) where thousands of birds can be seen and the massive sculptures of mother nature make human beings feel very small and vulnerable.
-Many visitors state that the hike to Hornbjarg is the highlight of their Hornstrandir trip.
-At the end of the day, head back to Hornvík where you spent the last night.
+• Nothing compares to the beauty of Hornvík, surrounded by two of Iceland’s largest bird cliffs.
+Like the entire Hornstrandir area, Hornvík is incredibly remote and accessible only by boat or on foot.
+Today, we leave most of our gear at camp and hike with light packs to the Hornbjarg cliff, where thousands of seabirds nest and the towering formations carved by nature remind us just how small and fragile we truly are.
+Many visitors consider the hike to Hornbjarg the highlight of their trip to Iceland.
+The trail itself is spectacular, winding along the edge of the cliffs—but not too close!
+After an unforgettable day, we return to camp to enjoy a well-earned dinner in our comfortable setting.

 Accommodation: Basecamp in Hornvík